 When it comes time then to translate that into a novel, you’re ready to roll — you have the Action and Dialogue roughly planned out.
 Sure, you’ll change it and add to it as you go — you’re not married to any of this stuff.
 But you’ll have the arrangement.
 The feel.
 The tenor.
 The ability to move forth with clarity and comprehension of what you’re really hoping to accomplish with this story.

-You’ll see when a scene works and when it doesn’t, because you’ve stripped it down to its barest of underclothes: the bra and panties of Action and Dialogue.
+You’ll see when a scene works and when it doesn’t, because you’ve stripped it down to its barest of underclothes: the bra and boxers of Action and Dialogue.

 The Screenplay Is A Creature Of Structure